marcianitoong/finalproject/README.md

 - Suspenseful story-telling.
 - Interactive murder mystery with intense plot twists.
 - Mysterious and dark setting that the detective will nagivate through.
-- Puzzling clues that reveal the mystery of Jones Gambit's murder.
+- Clues that reveal unexpected details of Jones Gambit's murder.
 - Strange NPCs that are hiding a secret.